We've independently reviewed this article to make sure it's as accurate as we can make it.

 An ice maker works just like a tray of ice in that it fills up a tray full of water, freezes the water, and then pops the ice into a bin below.
 The only difference is that the process is completely automated.

 The maker uses an electric motor, an electrically operated water valve, and an electrical heating unit.
 It’s connected to your water line in your home, and it automatically fills up the molds in the ice tray with exactly enough water for each mold.

 Slowly but surely, the ice cubes begin to freeze, and the built-in thermostat in the ice maker reads the temperature of the ice cubes.
 It begins to eject them from the mold when it knows they are frozen.

 There’s a heating element inside the mold at the bottom that slightly warms up the ice just enough, so they loosen.
 Finally, it activates a shaft with a series of ejector blades for each mold.
 The ejector blades push each cube out of the mold and into the tray beneath.

 Then, it starts the process all over again and continues to fill up your ice tray.

 How Long Do Ice Makers Last?

 You can count on your ice maker in the freezer lasting anywhere from 3-10 years.
-The large difference in time is dependent on the quality of water used and how often the machine is used.
+The large difference in time depends on the water quality and how often the machine is used.

-You can get perfect-sized ice cubes as long as you regulate the temperature of your ice maker, the most common problem for ice clumping.
-Thanks for reading and make sure you read any related articles and guides below to keep your refrigerator running in perfect shape.
+Thanks for reading, and make sure you read any related articles and guides below to keep your refrigerator running in perfect shape.